Opetushallitus/ehoks-ui/doc/adr/0002-use-finnish-as-the-domain-language.md

 ## Consequences

 Translation causes confusion and misunderstandings.
-It's clearer when one ubiquitous language for domain is used when talking to domain experts and in coding.
+It's clearer when one ubiquitous language for domain is used in coding and when talking to domain experts.